maritime-web/BalticWeb/README.md

 ## Eclipse setup ##

-Use standard Eclipse project;
+Use standard Eclipse project:

 * Go to command line and execute: mvn eclipse:eclipse
 * Choose File > Import and then General > Existing Projects into Worksapce

-Use Eclipse Maven integration
+Use Eclipse Maven integration:

 * Choose File > Import and then Maven > Existing Maven Projects